 Mechanism of failure

 A developer uses a construct in a way that depends on a subset of the possible behaviours occurring.
-The behaviour of a program containing such a usage is dependent on the translator used to build it always selecting the expected behaviour.
+The behaviour of a program containing such a usage is dependent on the translator used to build it always selecting the expected behaviour, with the resulting failure if the translator fails that expectation.

 Many language constructs can have unspecified behaviour, but unconditionally recommending against any use of these constructs is impractical.
 For instance, in many languages the order of evaluation of the operands appearing on the left- and right-hand side of an assignment is unspecified, but in most cases the set of possible behaviours always produce the same result.